angular-wizard/angular-wizard/README.md

 1) You need to declare a master `wizard` directive.
 This wizard directive, has the following options as attributes:
 * **on-finish**: Here you can put a function to be called when the wizard is finished.
 The syntax here is very similar to `ng-click`
 * **name**: The name of the wizard.
 By default, it's called "Default wizard".
 It's used for the `WizardHandler` which we'll explain later.
 * **edit-mode**: If set to true, this will set the wizard as edit mode.
-Edit mode means that all steps have been completed byt he can modify any of them now.
+Edit mode means that all steps have been completed and the user can now navigate to and modify any step.
 Defaults to false.
 * **hide-indicators**: If set to true, the indicators in the bottom of the page showing the current page and allowing navigation for the wizard will be hidden.
 Defaults to false.
 * **current-step**: You need to set here a property from your scope (similar to `ng-model`) and that property will always have the name of the current step being shown on the screen.
 * **template**: Path to a custom template.